 Basically there are, at most, five steps required for a any search:

-- Select a “Life Event” sub-category, if required,
+- Select a “Life Event” sub-category, (only required for the People category),

 - Select a “Database”,

 - Enter your “Search Terms” and “Search Method”, and

 - Click the “Search” button.

 To illustrate these five steps, we will now walk through the steps for a search based on the following search criteria.